saturdaymp-examples/rate-limiting-with-nginx-fail2ban/README.md

 # Rate Limiting Using Nginx and Fail2Ban

-An demonstration of how to set up rate limiting using [nginx](https://nginx.org/) and [Fail2Ban](http://www.fail2ban.org).
+A demonstration of how to set up rate limiting using [nginx](https://nginx.org/) and [Fail2Ban](http://www.fail2ban.org) that I orginally presented at [BSides Edmonton](https://www.bsidesedmonton.ca/) in 2022.
+A recorded version of the demo can be found [here](https://youtu.be/gR4w9trH9pA).

 This repo has the Docker container used for demo and the slides.
-The Docker container should NOT be used for production.
-It is setup for the demo and to mimic setting up rate limiting on a server.
+The Docker container should NOT be used for production as it is setup for the demo and to mimic setting up rate limiting on a server.

 ## Setup